What’s the Best GPS Tracker for Your Car?

 The Optimus 2.0 Portable GPS Tracker has been around for years.
-While several competitors have come to market, it still stands as the best all-round car GPS tracker you can buy.
+While several competitors have come to market, it still stands as the best all-around car GPS tracker you can buy.

-Updating every 60 seconds, the tracker works in conjunction with Google Maps.
+Updating every 60 seconds, the tracker works with Google Maps, too.
 You can set up alerts via text message or email for unexpected motion, speeding, or leaving a geofenced area you define.
-Optimus also has an app for Android and iOS that provides all these functions in one place.
+Optimus also has an app for Android and iOS that gives you access to all of these functions in one place.

-As an extra security bonus, an SOS button on the unit will alert chosen users of the its position and time of activation.
-For an all-round, mid-priced tracker, you’d be hard-pushed to find a better option than this.
+As an extra security bonus, an SOS button on the unit will alert users of its position and time of activation.
+For a mid-priced tracker, it’s hard to find a better option than this.

 SpyTec STI GL300 Mini

 Long considered the best option in consumer GPS vehicle tracking, the SpyTec STI GL300 Mini is still among the most popular.
-It’s slightly cheaper than the Optimus 2.0, but comes with a more expensive subscription of $25 per month.
-However, the SpyTec model has a few distinct features that set it aside.
+It’s slightly cheaper than the Optimus 2.0 but comes with a more expensive subscription of $25 per month.
+However, the SpyTec model has a few distinct features that set it apart.

-Anti-theft trackers are much like hidden home security cameras: they need to remain undetected to work to their full potential.
-At just 2 x 1 x 0.8 inches, this tiny tracker is perfect for hiding in a hard-to-find area of your vehicle.
+Anti-theft trackers are much like hidden home security cameras—they need to remain undetected to work to their full potential.
+At just three inches tall and 0.38 inches wide, this tiny tracker is perfect for hiding in a hard-to-find area of your vehicle.

 SpyTec also provides a weatherproof magnetic case for hiding in the vehicle undercarriage.
-Motion sensor-based power saving provides battery life of up to two weeks.
+Motion sensor-based power-saving provides a battery life of up to two and a half weeks.

 Automatic PRO AUT-350

-The Automatic PRO AUT-350 tracking unit might just be the most high-tech on our list.
-While providing all the same functionality as the others, it attaches to the OBD port in your car and can give basic car diagnostics and smart home integration.
+The Automatic PRO AUT-350 tracking unit might just be the most high-tech option on our list.
+While offering all the same functionality as the others, it attaches to the OBD port in your car.
+That means it can give basic car diagnostics, while also providing smart home integration.

 MOTOsafety OBD GPS